IBKnight/crypto-app/README.md

 # Crypto App

-Cryptocurrency Flutter application that displays the price of cryptocoins in real time, and also builds a price chart for analysis
+Cryptocurrency Flutter application that displays the price of crypto coins in real time, and also builds a price chart for analysis

 ## API References